abpio/abp-commercial-docs/en/others/penetration-test-report.md

 });
 ```

 This vulnerability is being fixed in ABP v7.0.
-You can check track the issue from https://github.com/abpframework/abp/issues/14173.
+You can check and track the issue from https://github.com/abpframework/abp/issues/14173.

 ### Format String Error [Risk: Medium] - Positive and False Positive